dpsitcouncil/site/src/events/web-development-challenge.md

 times: 10:00 AM - 12:00 PM
 venue: Online
 description: Use your web development skills to build a website made to please!
-  Judged by various criterion such as functionality and data base security, the best website wins!
 rules: >-
   Rules: